Skip to content

 The McKnight Scholar Awards support neuroscientists in the early stages of their careers.

 The McKnight Scholar Awards are given to exceptional young scientists who are in the early stages of establishing an independent laboratory and research career.
+The Scholar Awards have been given annually since 1977.
+They were the McKnight Foundation’s earliest means of supporting neuroscience research.
 The intent of the program is to foster the commitment by these scientists to research careers that will have an important impact on the study of the brain.
 The program seeks to support scientists committed to mentoring neuroscientists from underrepresented groups at all levels of training.
 Applicants for the McKnight Scholar Award must demonstrate their ability to solve significant problems in neuroscience, which may include the translation of basic research to clinical practice.
 They should demonstrate a commitment to an equitable and inclusive lab environment.

 McKnight Scholars have generated some key findings about neuroscience, including: